THE BEST CARBON DISC WHEELSET

 CARBON DISC WHEELSET DEVELOPMENTS

-I wrote about the developments across all categories of road disc wheelsets (upgrade, all-around, aero, and climbing) in a review of the best upgrade wheels for road disc bikes.
-Here are some of the headlines.
+I wrote about the developments across all road disc wheelset categories (upgrade, carbon all-around, aero, and climbing) in a review of the best upgrade wheels for road disc bikes.
+Those developments include:

-In addition, there are a number of developments specific to the all-around, carbon wheels for road disc bikes that are summarized here and further discussed below.
+In addition to those, there are a number of developments specific to the all-around, carbon bike wheels for road disc bikes that I’ve summarized in this table below and discussed below it.

 Carbon Disc Wheelset Evolution 2014-2018